foreops/doks/content/blog/terraform-intro/index.md

 Before we run our script, we have to initialize the "backend" and download the referenced plugins.
 Let's look into these quickly:

-* *Backend* is where terraform stores it state.
+* *Backend* is where Terraform stores it state.
 After every code run, Terraform stores the configuration and the result in a state file.
 State can be stored locally or in remote backends.
-When working with a real environment, you have to share, version, backup, and secure your terraform state and remote backends are ideal.
-However, since we have not configured any remote backend, the terraform will create the state locally.
+When working with a real environment, you have to share, version, backup, and secure your Terraform state and remote backends are ideal.
+However, since we have not configured any remote backend, the Terraform will create the state locally.

 * We are using the [`random_password`](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/password) *plugin* to create our password.
 This plugin is provided by HashiCorp and is available through their public registry.